 Effective Health Advocates Know What Comes Next

 Your job as a health advocate doesn’t end at discharge; you’ll be helping with the follow-up, too.
 Doctors inside and outside the hospital may communicate with each other but they may not.
 Even if they do, you were there, and you’re likely involved at home.
-You’re in a good position to make sure nothing gets lost in translation.
-You can describe the sequence of events and answer questions not answered in the medical record notes.
-(That’s where your own notes come in handy!)
+You’re in a good position to ensure nothing gets lost in translation.
+You can describe the sequence of events and answer questions not answered in the medical record.

-If you can, try to attend the first follow up appointment after discharge to make sure the recovery stays on track.
+If you can, try to attend the first follow-up appointment after discharge to help keep the recovery on track.